qutip/qutip/doc/guide/guide-basics.rst

 The data attribute returns a message stating that the data is a sparse matrix.
 All ``Qobj`` instances store their data as a sparse matrix to save memory.
-To access the underlying dense matrix one needs to use the :func:`qutip.Qobj.full` function as described below.
+To access the underlying dense matrix one needs to use the :meth:`.Qobj.full` function as described below.

 .. _basics-qobj-math: